TanyanArchitect/Blue-Archive-Steam-version-MOLRU-files-extractor/README.md

 So, I wrote a program (okay, I lied, I asked Gemini AI to write it and I just tweaked it to my liking).
 It can help you handle that entire process in under 5 seconds.
 All you need to do is select the .molru file in the program, and it will automatically export all the images for you.

 The program has been checked on VirusTotal, so you can use it with peace of mind.
-If you get a virus warning, it’s likely a false positive—you can temporarily disable your antivirus or just ignore the warning.
+If you get a virus warning, it’s likely a false positive - you can temporarily disable your antivirus or just ignore the warning.

 Here are the locations of the .molru files (start from the drive where you installed Steam):